XSS filter evasion: Why filtering doesn’t stop cross-site scripting

 <iframe src=# onmouseover=alert(String.fromCharCode(88,83,83))></iframe>

-Browsers are very lenient when it comes to whitespace in HTML and JavaScript code, so embedded non-printing characters can be used for bypassing filters:
+Browsers are very permissive when it comes to whitespace in HTML and JavaScript code, so embedded non-printing characters are another way to mess with filters.
+Note that most browsers no longer fall for such whitespace tricks, though they can still work in some contexts.

-• Tab characters are ignored when parsing code, so they can be used to break up keywords, as in this img tag (note that this no longer works in modern browsers):
+Tab characters are ignored when parsing code, so they can be used to break up keywords, as in this img

 <img src="java script:al ert('Successful XSS')">